Fraction calculator

 - Add: 1/3 + 1/6 = 1 · 2/3 · 2 + 1/6 = 2/6 + 1/6 = 2 + 1/6 = 3/6 = 3 · 1/3 · 2 = 1/2

-It is suitable to adjust both fractions to a common (equal, identical) denominator for adding, subtracting, and comparing fractions.
+It is suitable to adjust both fractions to a common (equal) denominator for adding fractions.
 The common denominator you can calculate as the least common multiple of both denominators - LCM(3, 6) = 6.
 It is enough to find the common denominator (not necessarily the lowest) by multiplying the denominators: 3 × 6 = 18.
 In the following intermediate step, cancel by a common factor of 3 gives 1/2.

-In other words - one third plus one sixth is one half.
+In other words, one third plus one sixth equals one half.

 Rules for expressions with fractions: